SahilChhatbar/radio-head/client/README.md

 It is supposed to follow this structure:

-radiohead/
+RadioVerse/
-├── client/          <-- All frontend files are now in here └── server/          <-- This is empty, ready for Express backend
+├── client/ <-- All frontend files are now in here
+└── server/ <-- This is empty, ready for Express backend

 ## API Documentation

 [Links to internal API docs]

 ## Roadmap

-18th may 2025: Set up the project called "radiohead" using Next js, installed all the libraries required for planned feature.
+18th may 2025: Set up the project called "RadioVerse" using Next js, installed all the libraries required for planned feature.

 19th may 2025: Created a proper folder structure for better readability and accessibility.
 Also configured the import path for better readability.